They made it to the top

 Thanks to the generosity of all our runners and sponsors we hope to raise more than £20,000 for the Hilton in the Community Foundation's into-work programme, Galvin’s Chance.
 Galvin’s Chance is an innovative into-work programme for young people aged 18-24 who may be ex-offenders or who are deemed disadvantaged, including those ‘at risk’ of gang culture.
 It offers young Londoners training, mentoring and a series of apprenticeships in some of London’s finest hotels and restaurants as part of a course to equip and support them into full-time employment.
 The project was initiated by Chris Galvin and Fred Sirieix at the Galvin at Windows restaurant, the finish point for the race.
 Galvin’s Chance is a charitable initiative of Hilton in the Community Foundation and is delivered in partnership with Hilton Worldwide, The Springboard Charity, London Probation, and various four and five-star hotels and fine-dining restaurants in London.

-Speaking at last year's race, Galvin’s Chance founder and Chef de Patron at Galvin at Windows, Chris Galvin said, “Galvin’s Chance is about giving young people a chance.
+Speaking at this year's race, Galvin’s Chance patron, Jeff Galvin said, “Galvin’s Chance is about giving young people a chance.
 Sometimes it is simply a case of showing what great opportunities exist out there.
 Despite the vital contribution hospitality makes to the economy, front-of-house is still a woefully misunderstood part of our business.
 But it is everything!
 Galvin’s Chance gives young people the chance to get a foothold and get ahead in this exciting and diverse sector."

-Why not register to run now and make a difference to a young person's life?
+Feeling inspired?
+Why not register to run for next year’s race on Friday 30th May 2014 and make a difference to a young person's life.